jajcelloplayer/MiniBatchGPs/README.md

 # MiniBatchGPs
-Code for Paper on Minibatching Gaussian Processes
+Code for Paper on Minibatching for Gaussian Processes

 # Contents
  * [Algorithms](#algorithms)